in-the-keyhole/fyne-gptconsole/README.md

 # fyne-gptconsole
 Fyne GUI GPT Chat Implementation

-An open source GUI application written with [Fyne](https://fyne.io/) that implements a GPT chat app is a user-friendly and intuitive tool designed to enable users to communicate seamlessly, effectively, and securely.
+An open source GUI application written with [Fyne](https://fyne.io/) that implements a GPT chat app in a user-friendly and intuitive tool designed to enable users to communicate seamlessly, effectively, and securely.

 The application leverages the power of GPT-3, a cutting-edge language model, to deliver highly effective natural language processing and better responses to users' queries.
 The application is built using the Go programming language and offers a robust and scalable architecture that allows it to run smoothly on different devices and platforms.

 Its user-friendly interface is intuitive and easy to navigate, helping users to send and receive messages, view chat history, and manage their conversations.
 The GPT chat app is an excellent tool for people who want to enjoy a high-quality chat experience while leveraging the power of GPT-3 natural language processing capabilities.

 ![screen shot](screenshots/fynescreenshot.png)